Francesco215/autoregressive_diffusion/README.md

-# Next-Gen Frame Diffusion: Autoregressive and Sample-Efficient
+# Oniris: Autoregressive and Sample-Efficient Next-Gen Video Diffusion
 > [!WARNING]
 > This repository is still in development.
 For now there are no instructions on how to run the code because it is subject to change

-This repository shows an universal and novel way of training diffusion models for video generation and world-modelling-- It generalizes and improves upon all of the previously known methods of video diffusion models and diffusion-based world-modelling
+Oniris is an universal and novel way of training diffusion models for video generation and world-modelling-- It generalizes and improves upon all of the previously known methods of video diffusion models and diffusion-based world-modelling

 - Each frame is generated sequencially and can attent to all of its context frames (just like LLMs generate tokens)
 - The training is sample-efficient. (just like LLM training)